Chapter 1 | Why Statistics?

 • NOTE : this work and these skills apply to other work outside of research applications [time management; coordinating schedules; juggling responsibilities; etc.]

-• get a sense of whether this [work or lab] is for you?
+• Vibes : is this [work or lab] for you?

 • do you enjoy the work? are you going to look forward to showing up and doing the work / fulfilling the commitment?